openhab/openhab-python/README.md

 Item is a wrapper around [openHAB Item](https://www.openhab.org/javadoc/latest/org/openhab/core/items/item) with additional functionality.

+There is no need to import this class directly.
+It is returned as a result of function calls of the [Registry](#class-registry) class.

 | Function                 | Usage                                                                                 | Return Value                                                                                        |
 | ------------------------ | ------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |
 | postUpdate               | postUpdate(state)                                                                     |                                                                                                     |